Your employees’ rights and responsibilities for parental leave

 Return to work considerations

-Employees returning from parental leave are entitled to return to the same or similar position with the same or no less favourable terms and conditions.
-Larger employers should consider:
+Employees returning from parental leave are entitled to return to the same or similar position with the same or no less favourable terms and conditions, unless a redundancy has occurred or the position was deemed a key position when the employee applied for parental leave.

 Avoiding common mistakes